beeeku/beeeku/README.md

 - 🔭 I’m currently working At **[LocoNav](https://loconav.com)** where I lead Reactivity & Growth Engineering.
 - :briefcase: Previously I was VPE Of **[Localtrip](https://github.com/localtrip-tech)** and CoFounder at **[Classplus](https://classplusapp.com)**.
 - 👯 I’m looking to upskill people with my learnings of Life.
-- 💬 Reach me out for Scaling Engineering Teams, Dev Productivity, or if you want me to speak at your event.
+- 💬 Reach me out for building products of your dream or if you want me to speak at your event.
 - 📫 How to reach me: [hi@bika.sh](mailto://hi@bika.sh)